brian32768/twilio-weatherman/pyweatherman/README.md

 ## What it does

+is more important than current conditions.

 ### Responds to SMS messages and phone calls.

 If you send a 5 digit zip code in an SMS, it will look that up and then send a weather report back for that area.

-If you send anything else in the SMS body, or leave it empty, it will use your phone number as your location.
+If you send anything other than a zip code in the SMS body, or leave it empty, it will try to use caller id to get your location.
+If you send a bogus 5 digit number such as 00000 or caller id is blocked, then geocode will fail and you get a message to that effect.

+The formatting of messages is slightly different for SMS vs voice; if the full weather message is too long then it will try sending you only the forecast portion.
+Sometimes weather service forecasts are wordier and I figured the forecast was more important than current conditions.

 ### Response to voice calls

 You call the number and it says the weather report.

 In this case it always uses caller id to determine location.
 If you have a mobile phone number from Butte, Montana then that's the report you will get, no matter where you are.
+If you block caller id, then it will fail and say a message to that effect.

 ## How to make it work